 Practitioners in Bahrain have welcomed the Prague Rules.
 While many are very familiar with the International Bar Association Rules on the Taking of Evidence in International Arbitration (the IBA Rules), the adoption of a civil law-tailored alternative will doubtless become more and more popular in Bahrain.

 Another feature that is likely to become more and more popular in Bahrain is third-party funding.

 While the funding of disputes by third parties is not novel, its historic uptake in Bahrain has been limited.

 Although there do not appear to be any statutory barriers to third-party funding in Bahrain, it appears that funders, in particular, have not yet sought to fully engage with the arbitration sector in Bahrain.

 Given the traditionally limited emphasis on costs in the Bahraini jurisdiction, this is perhaps not surprising.
-However, we are witnessing more interest in the availability of third-party funding for disputes, particularly from Bahraini and international businesses, and we predict that this will be an area of important change in the near future, both generally and from a regulatory perspective.
+However, more interest is being shown in the availability of third-party funding for disputes, particularly from Bahraini and international businesses, and it is predicted that this will be an area of important change in the near future, both generally and from a regulatory perspective.

-The BCDR published its Annual Report for 2019 (the Report) on 4 May 2020, which highlights its ongoing commitment to advancing arbitration in Bahrain.
+Whilst at the time of writing, the BCDR has not yet released its Annual Report for 2020, the BCDR’s Annual Report for 2019 (the Report) highlights its ongoing commitment to advancing arbitration in Bahrain.